YasserHassan03/RISCV-CPU/personal statements/James.md

 The additional mux is controlled by a select called JumpReg which comes from the control logic and determines if a JALR is required (JALR would need Result to be assigned to PCNext, Jumps and Branches need PCTarget to be assigned as next PC, normal isntructions would need PCPlus4).

-Deciding on this design choice required collaboration with the control unit and ALU.
+Deciding on this design choice required collaboration with the control unit and ALU teams.

 ## PC Register

 Inside the Program counter there is also a register which is used to store the next program counter value.
-This was already implemented from lab4 however required some minor adjustments in order to fit with the recommended memory map.
+This was already implemented from Lab 4 however required some minor adjustments in order to fit with the recommended memory map.
 The first address is set to 0xBFC00000 for the instruction memory.
 ```verilog
 module PCReg #(
     parameter D_WIDTH = 32